+ Beginner’s Guide to Google Analytics

 + Best Alternatives to Google Analytics

 Google Analytics is any search marketer’s go-to tool of choice.
-It provides real-time and historical insights on your site’s performance, including a breakdown of traffic sources and user behavior.
+It provides real-time and historical insights on your site’s SEO performance, including a breakdown of traffic sources and user behavior.
 With the information provided by Google Analytics, it’s possible to learn from your campaign and make adjustments to improve your performance, but if you want to truly perfect your strategy, Google Analytics isn’t enough.
 There are serious gaps when it comes to keyword research, competition analysis, and visibility into factors that affect your ranking.

 Google Analytics is the Swiss Army Knife of the online entrepreneur.
 It’s full of detailed insights and information you can use to analyze your online traffic and perfect your approach to earn the most new customers and the greatest amount of recurring revenue.
 But many business owners fail to use Google Analytics to its full potential, relying solely on inbound traffic figures and never venturing further into the platform.